 Providing guides and ebooks to your website visitors is a great way to generate new leads.
 It is common practice to ask users for their name and email address in exchange for downloading the guide or ebook.

 By increasing your leads, you can ultimately increase your business.
 Hubspot offers a variety of ebooks in exchange for some of your information.

 Podcasts have many uses.
 Whether you are interviewing someone or simply talking through a particular topic, podcasts are a way to provide your website visitors with audio content.
 The advantage of podcasts is that a user can save them to their phone or MP3 player to listen to while on the go.
 They don’t have to be tied to a computer to listen to what you have to say.

 For the task of repurposing content, podcasts are an easy way to turn a blog post into audio format.
-The easiest way of doing this is to simply read the blog post and record the audio of you speaking.
+The easiest way of doing this is to simply read the blog post and record the audio of you speaking (here’s what you need to know about podcast hosting).
 If you are not into listening to your own voice, you can always hire someone to do a professional voice over instead.